matchews/openhab-addons/bundles/org.openhab.binding.haywardomnilogiclocal/README.md

 ## Discovery

 Once the bridge is configured, the binding queries the controller over UDP to read its configuration.
-All connected equipment is then discovered and presented as things within openHAB.
+The configuration XML is parsed using XStream and all connected equipment is discovered and presented as things within openHAB.

 ## Thing Configuration